This site is a work in progress. Please take a look around and let us know what you think!

 135 Fennell Ave W, Hamilton, ON L9C 7V7, Canada

 A free program designed for Internationally Trained Professionals.
-Offered to qualified newcomers that have considerable background and experience from their country but have not yet worked in their field in Canada.
-The Workplace Preparation Program (ELT) prepares individuals to work in their field through 12 weeks of language training related to:
+Offered to qualified newcomers that have education and work experience from their country but have not yet worked in their field in Canada.
+Courses are delivered over 12 weeks and help individuals:

 Newcomer Settlement Program